-The project is anticipated to go online in 2022.
-Annual operating costs are estimated to be $3.7 million for Fiscal Year 2023 and at least $5 million in subsequent years.
+Annual operating costs for the new filters are estimated to be $3.7 million for Fiscal Year 2023 and at least $5 million in subsequent years.

 As Chemours and its predecessor DuPont are largely responsible for the PFAS compounds that continue to be found in the Cape Fear, CFPUA has filed a federal lawsuit to recover costs and damages related to the companies’ releases from their chemical plant.

-Resolution of the lawsuit likely is several years away, and predicting what that might entail, including any monetary award, is very difficult.
+Resolution of the lawsuit likely is several years away, and it is not possible to predict what that might entail, including any monetary award.